neilharia7/database-manager/assign3/README.md

 RC initRecordManager(void *mgmtData);
 RC shutdownRecordManager(void);
 ```

-- initRecordManager — Sets up any global state (no-op in this implementation).
+- initRecordManager — Initializes the record manager.
-- shutdownRecordManager — Cleans up the record manager (no-op).
+- shutdownRecordManager — Shuts down the record manager.
+Called when the record manager is no longer needed.

 ### Table Management